antpearson/Mixd-CSS-Framework/README.md

 - Keeping `@media` queries per selector allows for easier maintenance and the extaction of modules
 - `respond-min` and `respond-max` mixins have been created (in `utils.scss`) to easily produce `min` and `max` media queries
 - Reference all major breakpoints using the corresponding `$bp` variable
+- Work primarily mobile-first, unless using a `max-width` query will bring significantly leaner code and **does not** include any background images or fonts
 - **Never** separate media queries into their own stylesheet / per breakpoint
 - **Keeping to this process is vital** due to how the framework compiles styles for old Internet Explorer